Stages of Labor: What is Considered a ‘Normal’ Labor? What’s ‘Failure to Progress’?

 - Some researchers say there is a fourth stage of labor defined as the hour after the delivery of the placenta, but often this is lumped in with the third stage

-Failure to progress in labor is an abnormal labor pattern occurs when labor stalls out or stops.
+Failure to progress in labor is a situation in which labor stalls out or stops.
 This can relate to the cervix not dilating enough, the baby’s head not engaging with the mother’s pelvis, differences between the size of the baby’s head and mother’s pelvis, or with contractions not being sufficiently strong or frequent to push the baby out, among other factors.
 There are many different names for abnormal labor patterns.
 Officially, abnormal labor is called ‘labor dystocia,’ but it is also known as ‘prolonged/protracted/arrested labor’ or ‘protracted or arrested descent,’ among other names.

 Risk Factors for Failure to Progress in Labor